Ecotrust/madrona/docs/raster_stats.rst

 Settings
 --------
-optionally set the `STARSPAN_BIN` setting to point to your starspan executable.
+optionally set the `STARSPAN_BIN` setting to point to your starspan executable and the `RASTER_DIR` setting for the filepath to the directory containing your raster files.

 Then just add to your installed apps::